Doctoral Training and HDR

 Montpellier School of Economics and Management (EDEG) – ED 231

-The Montpellier Doctoral School of Economics and Management (EDEG) is the only institution offering doctoral programs in economics and management in the Languedoc-Roussillon region.
+The Montpellier Doctoral School of Economics and Management (EDEG) is the only institution offering doctoral programs in the fields of economics and management in the Languedoc-Roussillon region.

-The priority research areas fall within the fields of economics and management.
-Management research focuses in particular on finance, marketing, accounting, information systems, human resources, and strategy (particularly for small and medium-sized enterprises), with some projects having a strong agri-food focus.
+The priority areas of research fall within the fields of economics and management.
+Management research focuses in particular on finance, marketing, accounting, information systems, human resources, and strategy (particularly for SMEs and micro-enterprises), with some areas having a strong agri-food focus.

-EDEG's research activities are organized around three main areas:
+EDEG's research activities are organized around three themes:

 • New technologies,